Tourism in Ivory Coast

-Ivory Coast's tourism industry has developed significantly since the early 1970s.
+The Ivory Coast's tourism industry has developed significantly since the early 1970s.
 The country had 11,374 beds in 7,786 hotel rooms and a 70% occupancy rate in 1997.
-In 1998, there were 301,039 arriving tourists, including more than 73,000 from (Germany), France and United Kingdom.
+In 1998, there were 301,039 arriving tourists, including more than 73,000 from Germany, France, and United Kingdom.
 Beaches, tourist villages, and photo safaris through wildlife preserves are some of the main attractions.

+In 2017, the country aimed to increase tourism numbers to 1 million visitors by 2020.
+In 2019, the country announced an ambitious tourism strategy, with investments into the country's tourism infrastructure.
+The country aimed to attract between 4 and 5 million tourists yearly by 2025.

 Passports are needed for travel into Ivory Coast.
 Visas are not required for stays of less than 91 days, though a vaccination certificate for yellow fever is required from all foreign visitors.
 In 2002, the US Department of State estimated the average cost of staying in Abidjan at $160 per day, compared to Yamoussoukro at $98.

+In 2016, the United Kingdom's Foreign office advised British citizens to avoid areas of the country due to instability and an attack on tourists.